nerdcommander/cleaningdata_tidyset/code_book.md

 mean() (which represent the Mean value) and
 std() (which represent the Standard deviation)

+Then the mean for each subject was taken for each activity and this is reported in the final data set titled summary_data.csv.

 the complete list of variables included in the final data set are:
 subject - number of individual from the experiment
 activity - originally coded as a numerical variable, recoded as a factor with the following levels: